temelt/microservice-demo/README.md

 # microservice-demo

 This Project is POC of Microservice Architecture.
-Project contains 3 microservices (AccountService,InventoryService, ShippingService), Event Driven Data Management (microservice level transaction management - SAGA) will impl.
+Project contains 3 microservices (AccountService,InventoryService, ShippingService), Event Driven (microservice level transaction management - SAGA) will impl.

 This project was prepared for educational purposes.
 It is open for contribution :)